Born. Plantation, Florida, 1974

 Lives and works in Montreal, Quebec and New Orleans, Louisiana.

-I am a cultural worker.
+I am a writer, artist, publisher, and cultural worker.
 I am interested in the role of art in the community and how art can impact communities.
-I am also interested in the role of art in people’s lives.
-My practice includes art making, community organizing, writing and publishing.
+I am also interested in the role of art in people’s lives and believe contemporary regionalism is a means for rebuilding society’s relationship with art.
+My practice includes community organizing, curating, writing, publishing, and art making,

 From my individual art making to my community projects, I am guided by a set of beliefs.
 A critique of power is embedded in my work.
 I believe art can be a tool for liberation.
 I believe the current configuration of the art world prevents most people from having a meaningful relationship with art, and as such, is a tool of oppression and in the interest of those who benefit from the status quo.
 I view cynicism as a failure to hope.
 I believe entrepreneurship is a tool for emancipation.
 Lastly, I believe in the accumulation of small gestures.